 Customer churn rate is another critical KPI to track those customers who have stopped buying your products or services during a specific period of time./p>

-Customer Churn Rate = customers at beginning of period - customers at end of period/customers at beginning of the period.
+Customer Churn Rate = customers at the beginning of the period - customers at the end of the period/customers at the beginning of the period.

 With this info at hand, you would be able to find ways that can help you reduce your store’s churn rate.
 The idea is to retain those customers you worked so hard to acquire.

 18.Email Collection Rate